GSMA-CPAS/BWRP-common-adapter/README.md

 # BWRP-common-adapter
 The "Layer 2.5" with all Common functionality APIs

-Start Local Mongo Instance via docker-compose (kube version coming soon)
+Start Common-Adapter Instance (with mongoDB) via docker-compose (kube version coming soon)

  edit '.env' file to suit your needs
    | Variable | Value | Description |